vaquarkhan/microservices-recipes-a-free-gitbook/chapters/11-khan-pattern-deep-dive.md

 Use RVx to make informed decisions, not automatic ones.

-## 11.8 The Future: Adaptive Granularity Strategy Evolution
+## 11.8 The Future: Adaptive Granularity Governance: The Khan Microservice Pattern Evolution

 ### 11.8.1 AI-Powered Optimization (2026-2026)